hrishim/llvl_prog1_book/src/starting_assembly.md

 It is important to note that the 32-bit and the 64-bit register names are labels to access the same set of registers.
 The 32-bit names access the lower 32 bits (i.e. 0-31) and the 64-bit names access all the register bits (0-63).

 Like the general purpose registers, which can be used by integer and memory instructions, there is another set of **32** registers that can be used with SIMD and floating-point instructions.
 These registers are named V0-V31.
-We will use them in the chapter on floating-point and SIMD instructions.
+We will not cover SIMD instructions and therefore we will not be using those registers.

 In addition to the above, programmers have access to the stack register (SP).
 The lower 32-bits of this register can be accessed using the name WSP.
 The stack register holds the memory address of the current *stack pointer*.
 The Stack is a special area in memory and will be discussed in detail in later sections.

 Finally there is the program control register.
 This register holds the memory address of the *current instruction*.
 In AArch64, cannot be directly modified by the programmer.
 It is updated by the processor when a branch/call instruction is executed and on exception return.

+## Summary

 That was a lot of information and it is OK if you do not understand all of this yet.
-We will discuss the usage of all the above registers, and a few more, in more detail in each section.
+We will discuss how to use registers in more detail in following sections.
 The main point to understand in this section is that the processor cannot operate directly on data in memory.
 Values have to be loaded into *storage buffers* called registers.
 Integer instructions such as ADD, SUB etc operate on general purpose registers and can store the result of their operation also in a such a register.
+Once computation has been completed values can be copied from the registers holding results to memory.
+All of the copying between registers and memory have to be explicitly done by the programmer.